Mahathir names 3 ministers; says he prevented Najib from leaving country

 NEW GOVERNMENT TO REVIEW ALL FOREIGN CONTRACTS

-The new Malaysian government will review all foreign contracts and projects, including the Kuala Lumpur-Singapore High-Speed Rail project, Dr Mahathir said.
+The new Malaysian government will review all foreign contracts and projects, including the Kuala Lumpur-Singapore High-Speed Rail project and those under China’s Belt and Road initiative, Dr Mahathir said.

 Mahathir also said a "council of elders" will be appointed to advise the new government on economic and financial matters for the next 100 days.
 Former finance minister Daim Zainuddin, former central bank governor Zeti Akhthar Aziz and business tycoon Robert Kuok were among those appointed to the council.